1919 Cardiganshire County Council election

-The tenth elections for Cardiganshire County Council took place in March 1919.
+The tenth election for Cardiganshire County Council took place in March 1919.
 They were preceded by the 1913 election and followed by the 1922 election.
 No election took place in 1916 due to the First World War.

 Overview of the result

 Despite the upheaval of the war years the Liberals refined their majority.

 Candidates

 As in previous elections, there were a large number of unopposed returns.
 In all 31 members were returned without a contest.